hexaeight/Documentation/docs.md

 >        nbf: 1638083923,
 >        exp: 27301459}

-> The above decrypted information is available after a successful call to `Fetch Cookie User` EndPoint
+The above decrypted information is available after a successful call to `Fetch Cookie User` EndPoint

 >      hexaeightuserinfo:user@domain.dom:1638087540000

-HexaEightuserinfo cookie contains information about the user logged in along with expiry time in unixtime milliseconds.
+HexaEight User Info cookie contains information about the user logged in along with expiry time in unixtime milliseconds.
 If you do not want to call Worker token endpoint you can use this value to determine the cookie expiry time before which the session needs to be extended.

 JWT Expiry:  The cookie set by HexaEight Serverless expires exactly at the same time when the cookie expires.
 At times you might wish to use the JWT directly